Choice Between Partial Trajectories: Disentangling Goals from Beliefs: Abstract

 As AI agents generate increasingly sophisticated behaviors, manually encoding human preferences to guide these agents becomes ever more challenging.
 To address this, it has been suggested that agents instead learn preferences from human choice data.
 This approach requires a model of choice behavior that the agent can use to interpret the data.
 For choices between partial trajectories of states and actions, previous models assume choice probabilities to be determined by the partial return or the cumulative advantage.

 We consider an alternative model based instead on the bootstrapped return, which adds to the partial return an estimate of the future return.
 Benefits of bootstrapped return over partial return and cumulative advantage models stem from their treatment of human beliefs.
-Unlike partial return, choices based on bootstrapped return reflect human beliefs about the environment.
+Unlike partial return, choices based on cumulative advantage or bootstrapped return reflect human beliefs about the environment.
 Further, while recovering the reward function from choices based on cumulative advantage requires that those beliefs are correct, doing so from choices based on bootstrapped return does not.
-In this sense, the bootstrapped return model disentangles goals from beliefs.
+In this sense, the bootstrapped return model disentangles the human's goals from their beliefs.

 To motivate the bootstrapped return model, we formulate axioms and prove an Alignment Theorem.
 This result formalizes how, for a general class of human preferences, such models are able to disentangle goals from beliefs.
 This ensures recovery of an {\it aligned} reward function when learning from choices based on bootstrapped return.